NEONScience/NEON-Data-Skills/tutorials/R/Aquatics/AIS-AOS-integration/aquatic-data-product-integration.md

 a workflow you run repeatedly, keep in mind it will re-download the data every time.

+As of June 2026, NEON requires an API token for data downloads, to reduce bot scraping and improve user support.
+Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
+For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.
+This tutorial assumes your API token is stored as an environment variable named `NEON_TOKEN`, as demonstrated in the linked tutorial.

 Before we get the NEON data, we need to install (if not already done) and load the neonUtilities R package, as well as other packages we will use in the analysis.